ptmt/kevo/README.md

 #KeVo

-Damn Easy Key-Value Store written in F# 3.0.
+KeVo is a Damn Easy Key-Value Store written in F# 3.0.
+It is in-memory store using System.Runtime.MemoryCache with full synchronized append log.

-- serializing all Object in Protocol Buffers or Json.NET
+It serialize all objects in Protocol Buffers (Json.NET or binary serialization optional)
-- using System.Runtinme.MemoryCache

 ##Getting Started